canyon289/canyon289.github.io/README.md

 # Other Notes

 * Do some checks when installing new Plugins.
 Sometimes the CSS for the new plugin will override/conflict with the main CSS.
-* Clear your public folder everytime Pelican builds the website.
-Pelican only writes files, so if you delete/rename a markdown, it will not know to remove the stale HTML.